-Table of Content
+Table of Contents

-1. Welcome!
-Who will benefit from this book?
-4 2.
-The Unexpected Path to Purpose 5 3.
-The Day My Mustache Got Schooled 7 4.
-From Doubt to Dreams: Our First Success Story 10 5.
-From Bengaluru to Tiruppur: How a Friend's Kindness Ignited Change 12 6.
-Creating Role Models - Breaking the Sound Barrier 15 7.
-Grit Over Grades: A Disability Hiring Game Changer 18 8.
-Training for Neurodiversity: A Different Ball Game 22 9.
-From Offline to Impact: WinVinaya's Innovation 25 10.
-Beyond Labels - Learning from People with Disabilities 28 11.
-Letters in the dark: A friendship forged in ink 31 12. .
-A Solution for People with Disability benefits all 33 13. .Through a Clear Lens: A tale of 2 India 34 14. .The Untapped Power: A Story of Inclusion and Opportunity 37 15. .
-My Aha Moment: Hiring Beyond the Resume 40 16. .Unleashing the Superpowers: Training PWDs for Tech Domination!
+11 ne Best Job I Never Expected!1 Table of Contents 1.
+Who is this book for?4 2.
+The Unexpected Path to Purpose5 3.
+The Day My Mustache Got Schooled7 4.
+From Doubt to Dreams: Our First Success Story 5.
+From Bengaluru to Tiruppur: How a Friend's Kindness Launched a Movement 12 6.
+Creating Role Models - Breaking the Sound Barrier 7.
+Grit Over Grades: A Disability Hiring Game Changer 8.
+Training for Neurodiversity: A Different Ball Game 9.
+From Offline to Impact: WinVinaya's Innovation 10.
+Beyond Labels - Learning from People with Disabilities 11.
+Letters in the dark: A friendship forged in ink 12.
+A Solution for People with Disability benefits all 13.
+Through a Clear Lens: A tale of 2 India 14.
+The Untapped Power: A Story of Inclusion and Opportunity 15.
+My Aha Moment: Hiring Beyond the Resume 16.
+Unleashing the Superpowers: Training PWDs for Tech Domination!
 44 17.
-From Application to Awesome: Your Guide to an Inclusive Hiring Process 48 18. .WinVinaya: A Decade of Progress and a Vision for the Future 51 19 Resources that could be useful to you 55
+From Application to Awesome: Your Guide to an Inclusive Hiring Process 48 18.
+WinVinaya: A Decade of Progress and a Vision for the Future 51 19.
+Resources that could be useful to you

-Welcome!
-Who will benefit from this book?
+Who is this book for?